Grammatical case: Etymology

 The sense is that all other cases are considered to have "fallen" away from the nominative.
 This imagery is also reflected in the word declension, from Latin declinere, "to lean", from the PIE root *ḱley-.

 The equivalent to "case" in several other European languages also derives from casus, including cas in French, caso in Italian and Kasus in German.
 The Russian word паде́ж (padyézh) is a calque from Greek and similarly contains a root meaning "fall", and the German Fall and Czech pád simply mean "fall", and are used for both the concept of grammatical case and to refer to physical falls.
 The Dutch equivalent naamval translates as 'noun case', in which 'noun' has the older meaning of both 'adjective (noun)' and '(substantive) noun'.
 The Finnish equivalent is sija, whose main meaning is "position" or "place".

 Similar to Latin, Sanskrit uses the term विभक्ति (vibhakti) which may be interpreted as the specific or distinct "bendings" or "experiences" of a word, from the verb भुज् (bhuj) and the prefix वि (vi), and names the individual cases using ordinal numbers.

 Indo-European languages

 On this sign in Russian memorializing an anniversary of the city of Balakhna, the word Balakhna (Балахна) on the right is in the nominative case, whereas the word Balakhne (Балахне) is in the dative case in Balakhne 500 Let ('Balakhna is 500 years old', literally '[There is] 500 years to Balakhna') on the front of the sign.
 Furthermore, let is in the genitive (plural) case.

+A Finnish tank truck labelled VETTÄ, the partitive singular of vesi ("water").
+The partitive marks an unbounded, uncountable quantity here — "[some] water" rather than a definite whole.